intel-gpu/intel-gpu-i915-backports/docs/README_ubuntu.md

 ```

 ### Binary Package
 Creation of binary Debian can be done using the below command.
-By default it will use the header of booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments.
+By default it will use the header of the booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments.
 ```
 $ make KLIB=<Header Path> KLIB_BUILD=<Header Path>/build i915bindeb-pkg